The Texas

 Planned route

-The route is planned to be located approximately halfway between Loop 410 and Loop 1604.
-From west to east, the route would start at I‑35 just north of the Medina River in Von Ormy.
+The exact alignment of the new route is still to be determined, but the general corridor is planned to be located approximately halfway between Loop 410 and Loop 1604.
+From west to east, the currently proposed corridor would start at I‑35 just north of the Medina River in Von Ormy.
 It would then travel east-southeast until reaching Watson Rd., where it would then follow Watson Rd. to just east of SH 16.
 There, it would veer east-northeast to cross Applewhite Rd. and Leon Creek.
 From there, it would run along Leon Creek to Pleasanton Rd., then pass south of Mitchell Lake to cross US 281 just south of the Navistar plant.
 From there, it would jog east to Blue Wing Rd. and follow it to I‑37.

 South Texas Parkway map